32 High School Recommendation Letter Samples

 • The name of the company or college

-• The name of the person or department receiving the recommendation letter or the person’s name will interview the student.
-However, the name of the person that is conducting the interview is not always provided prior.
-Thus the name of the interviewer is not necessarily included if it is not available.
+• The name of the person or department receiving the letter or the person’s name will interview the student.
+However, the name of the person who is conducting the interview is not always provided beforehand.
+Thus, the name of the interviewer is not necessarily included if it is not available.

 Title and description

-The teacher should also ask students to provide details of the position/subject that the student is applying for.
+The teacher should also ask students to provide details about the position/subject that they are applying for.

 Skills and qualifications